State-run financial aid programs may become more accessible to undocumented students in Washington state.

 Ramirez is an undocumented student who has not yet received Deferred Action for Childhood Arrivals (DACA).

 DACA was enacted under President Obama and provides temporary relief and work permits for young adults brought to the U.S. as children.
 Undocumented students must fall under DACA to be eligible for the College Bound Scholarship.

 College Bound requires students to sign a pledge in middle school saying they will pursue higher education.

-Ramirez signed the pledge in seventh grade, unaware that she didn’t meet the requirements.
-Ramirez didn’t learn she was undocumented and ineligible for DACA until her freshman year of high school.
+Ramirez signed the pledge in seventh grade, unaware that she didn’t meet the College Bound requirements.
+Ramirez didn’t learn she was undocumented and without DACA until her freshman year of high school.

 Selander shared Ramirez’s story in front of the House, along with other students from around the state who came to testify.
 Ramirez said not having access to the full range of scholarships makes it difficult for her to afford school.

 According to the American Immigration Council, there are around 65,000 undocumented students who graduate high school nationally.
 Only 5 to 10 percent of these students go on to college.

 “I know there would be more if we had this kind of help because there are all these barriers for us.
 We are here for this education and we deserve this education as much as everyone else,” Ramirez said.